Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

 </figure>

-### Connecting Weipu Connectors
-### AC Connector (3-Pole)
+### Connecting Weipu AC connector (3-Pole)
 Unscrew the nut and thread it onto the blue and brown cables of the AC/DC converter.
 Guide the cables outward through the hole.

 <figure>
    <img src="media/wire_weipu_nut.jpg"  width="400" title="install weipu sockets 01">

-   <figurecaption><a name="figure1">*Figure 1:*</a> *Guide the cables outward through the hole*</figurecaption>
+   <figurecaption><a name="figure1">*Figure 1:*</a> *Guide the cables outward through the hole* </figurecaption>
 </figure>

-Shorten the AC cable to 10 cm from the deckbox and strip the insulation.
+Shorten the AC cable to 10 cm from the deckbox and strip the insulation for about 6 mm.\
 Remove the O-ring (seal) from the weipu socket, as it can not be used becaue the wall of the fibex case is to thick.
-The weipu socket will be glued in later.
+The weipu socket will be glued in later.\
-Solder the Weipu connector (3-pole) to the cable.
-Blue to pole 1, brown to pole 2 of the connector (it also works the other way around).
-Pole 3 (Ground) is not connected.
+Put two shrink tubing on the wire, one on each core and solder the Weipu connector (3-pole) to the cable.
+The blue core has to be connected to pin 1 and the brown to pin 2 of the connector (it also works the other way around).
+Pin 3 (Ground) is not connected.
+Shrink the heat shrink tubing onto the pins, trying to have as little of the pin uncovered as possible.

 <table>
   <caption>solder cables to weipu socket